Logo of the The Poor Swiss

 Access to the features of the bank is entirely on your phone.
 That means that your bank is always in your pocket!

-As for withdrawals, you can use all ATMs in Switzerland.
-It is great because this is not the case for many banks!
+You can use all ATMs in Switzerland to withdraw money, which is great because this is not the case for many banks!

 Features